 Economic relations and development cooperation

 Infrastructure projects in which German companies are involved – in the energy sector, for example, and in underground engineering – are developing positively.
 Restrictions on the conversion of the Egyptian pound into euros have now been lifted.
-The reform programme negotiated with the International Monetary Fund remains on track after the third review in April 2018.
+The International Monetary Fund regards the reform programme it negotiated with Egypt as largely successful from a macroeconomic viewpoint.

-Egypt’s economic and investment climate continues to develop positively, although given the large number of administrative hurdles, large companies have an easier time than small and medium-sized companies.
-State-owned enterprises, some of which are controlled by the Egyptian military, continue to play a major role in the country’s economic life and are often in competition with private businesses.
-In September 2018, Egypt introduced new import duties of between 20 and 60% on numerous products.
-Egypt in principle remains a desirable trading partner and – with considerable reservations concerning the public administration’s efficiency – an attractive destination for investment.
+Egypt’s economic and investment climate continues to develop positively, although given the numerous administrative hurdles, large companies have an easier time than small and medium-sized companies.
+State-owned enterprises, many of which are controlled by the Egyptian military, are playing an increasing role in the country’s economic life; more and more frequently, they are competing with private businesses.
+In September 2018, Egypt introduced new import duties of between 20 and 60 percent on numerous products.
+In principle, Egypt remains a desirable trading partner and – with considerable reservations concerning the public administration’s efficiency in particular – an attractive destination for investment.
 However, payment guarantees are generally recommended.

-The current economic policy of the Egyptian Government focuses on extensive infrastructure projects, such as developing the Suez Canal Area, building of a new administrative capital, land reclamation, increasing electricity production and distribution as well as introducing renewable energies into the energy mix.
-Impetus, however, is also coming from other areas, such as the manufacturing and food industries.
+The Egyptian Government’s current economic policy is dominated by major infrastructure projects (development of the Suez Canal Area, construction of a new administrative capital, land reclamation, expansion of electricity production and distribution, introduction of renewable energies into the energy mix).
+However, impetus is also coming from other areas, such as the manufacturing sector and food industries.

-Provided that travel and security advice is heeded, Egypt offers unique opportunities for tourists whether they seek cultural or beach holidays.
-Although security-related incidents had caused tourist numbers to fall, the number of tourists visiting the country rose again in 2017/18.
+Provided that travel and security advice is heeded, Egypt offers unique opportunities for tourists, whether they are seeking cultural or beach holidays.
+Although security-related incidents had caused tourist numbers to fall, the number of tourists visiting the country rose again in 2018.

 Agreement has been reached with the Egyptian Government on the following priority areas in development cooperation: